CocoCatWeb3-Official/Docs/docs/CocoApp/Self Service.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Deploy
+# Self Service

-# CocoCat Self-Service Deployment Guide

 This document primarily provides a self-service deployment guide for CocoCat, aiming to ensure the successful deployment and operation of self-service, and to provide the development team with an efficient and stable service infrastructure.
 It includes detailed installation and configuration of the main service, MongoDB, and Redis, as well as guidance on developing the CocoApp self-service project.